Last Updated on 26th September 2022 by Sophie Nadeau

 Learn about the history of mustard in the Musée de la Vie Bourguignonne

-Further Dijon Mustard Experiences to be had in Burgundy!
+Further Dijon Mustard Experiences, tastings, and experiences to be had in Burgundy!

 Mustard in Beaune

 If you’re unable to experience mustard in Dijon, then though not quite as famous, the pretty wine city of Beaune also has its own mustard factory!
 Located just a short train ride away from Dijon, Beaune is in a world of its own thanks to its still-standing ramparts and many wine vendors based in cellars across the small city.